What every teacher should know

 - provides students with opportunities to spell words and to write their own stories with the letter-sound relationships they are learning

-- produces the greatest impact on children's reading achievement when it begins in kindergarten or first grade (However, phonics should be included in the instruction of any student who has not yet mastered phonics skills, including adolescents.)
+- produces the greatest impact on children's reading achievement when it begins in kindergarten (However, phonics should be included in the instruction of any student who has not yet mastered word recognition, including adolescents.)

 - results in kindergarten and first-grade students being better readers and spellers than their peers who are not taught phonics in a way that is systematic and explicit